 Bake at 350 for one hour, or until lightly browned on top.

 Serve warm.
-Mama likes hers with a good quality vanilla ice cream but I like mine on it’s own.
+Mama likes hers with a good quality scoop of vanilla ice cream but I like mine on its own.

-Either way you go, this Honest To Goodness, Old Fashioned Bread Pudding is like a little bit of Heaven in a bowl.
+Either way you go, this old fashioned bread pudding is like a little bit of heaven in a bowl.

 - 2 cups crumbled leftover biscuits see post for recipes